1955 Nickel Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 The Easy Way to Know Your 1955 Nickel Value

-- 1955 No Mint Mark Nickel: A circulation coin struck at the Philadelphia Mint, which does not use a mint mark.
+• 1955 No Mint Mark Nickel: Struck at the Philadelphia Mint, which did not use a mintmark in 1955.
+The lower-mintage of the two circulation issues.

-- 1955 CAM Nickel: Short for “Cameo.”
-This is a higher-quality proof coin where the devices (like the portrait and building) have a light frosted finish, contrasting with the mirrored fields.
+• 1955 CAM Nickel: Short for “Cameo.”
+A proof coin where the raised design elements (portrait and building) carry a light, frosted finish that contrasts against the mirrored fields.

 1955 No Mint Mark Nickel Value